Defensive lineman Chiddi Obiazor commits to Kansas State

 Kansas State lost a commit on Friday evening but gained one on Saturday when they received a verbal pledge from Eden Prairie defensive lineman Chiddi Obiazor.
 He's someone that could play on the edge or the interior.

 It will come down to where his body goes once he enters the strength and conditioning program directed by Trumain Carroll.
-But the Wildcat staffer should have a lot of fun molding the Minnesota native.
+The Wildcat staffer should have a lot of fun molding the Minnesota native.

 Like Kanijal Thomas and Austin Romaine, Obiazor received his offer at the final K-State camp during the month of June.
 He returned for an unofficial visit earlier in the week and has an official visit scheduled for the first home game of the season.